 As with other people, humans tend to forget things the same way they remember things.
 The better the impression, the longer you’ll stay in the back in the mind.
 In other words, once your products have made the emotional connection and the emotional barriers are broken, the willingness to purchase becomes much easier.

 In the example below, Uncommon Goods wrote a product description that encompasses the story behind the product, the product details, and introduces the maker.
 The story was written in a way that stimulates a sense of sentimentality and romance – an element that may encourage the shopper to think of the loved one whom they’d want to give it to.
-When you humanize your product, you make them see the point why they should give your money to you.
+When you humanize your product, you make them see the point of why they should give your money to you.

 If you haven’t checked out our blog on the 9 Undeniable Signs You Need Help With Jewelry Photography.
 We highly suggest you do so right after this post.